-“How should I space out my protein throughout the day?
+“Why should I space out my protein throughout the day?
 Won’t I build muscle faster if I increase my suggested protein amount?”

 Rather than eating a massive amount of protein all at once (during one sitting, or downing protein shakes at the end of the day to hit your protein goal) if you are trying to stimulate anabolism, it’s a better idea to eat multiple, balanced protein meals per day.
 If you do decide to eat excessive amounts of protein, keep in mind that you can’t store it, nor will it increase your rate of anabolism.
-Just stay within your numbers, and try to space it out evenly.
-That simple.
-So for example, I distribute my protein evenly by eating roughly 25-30g per meal (I like to have 5 meals, personal preference).
-Obviously, these numbers will vary on an individual basis, but you get the idea.
+Sure you can DIGEST it, sure you can ABSORB it, but there is a THRESHOLD of how much will give you the maximum benefit to build muscle.
+I absolutely cringe when I see fitspos bragging about their 65g of protein in one meal.
+It’s doing you no good.

 Have a question?
 Leave a comment below!